thehaohcm/DevOpsLabs/Java/readme.md

     + When a class implements Comparable, you can sort a collection (or array) of objects of that class using Collections.sort (or Arrays.sort) without requiring a separate Comparator object

 4. Generics and Collections
+  - The type inside <> is used with correct type when using the Generics (ex: in method or lambda).
+Ex: Predict<List> -> we can only add List object into, cannot use any sub-class such as ArrayList in this generic type)
   - Set
     + all item inside set are unique
   - Array